chaack1/QuantumCards/README.md

 RX(pi) 0
 ```

-Then keep playing gates until each player has no more cards.
-At the end of the game, the state of the system is measured, and a winner is whoever had the highest number of bits in state 1.
+Then keep playing gates until each player plays all of their gates.
+At the end of the game, the state of the system is measured, and the winner is whoever had the highest number of bits in state 1.

 ## Adjusting the game
 Before you launch the game with `Game()` you can make a few adjustments to how the game will be played by changing the values of the Game class's attributes.
 For example, after importing quantumCards.py: